 If you’ve lost your physical copy of Windows, the first place you’ll want to look is on your computer.
 The product key will often be printed on a sticker on the casing.

 If you can’t find it there, it might also be in your computer’s BIOS or UEFI firmware settings:

 - Restart your PC and press a key while booting up to access these settings.

 - This key varies depending on your PC’s make and model, but it’s often F12, F9, F2, ESC, or DELETE.

-- Once you’re in the BIOS or UEFI settings menu, look for an option that says “Product Key” or “License Key.”
+- Once in the BIOS or UEFI settings menu, look for an option that says “Product Key” or “License Key.”